Rockies vs. White Sox Player Props Betting Odds

 |0

-- Profar enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .200 with a double.
+- Tovar enters this game looking to extend his two-game hit streak.
+In his last five games he is hitting .381 with a double, two home runs, a walk and four RBI.

 |Opponent